Power Rankings: Each team's biggest worry so far

 The Panthers have yet to win on the road.
 They have good possession numbers, but need to start scoring sooner -- Florida has allowed the first goal in five consecutive games.

-We're only two weeks into the season and the Sabres newly-minted $80 million man Jack Eichel is already voicing his displeasure, telling the Buffalo News he's "sick of losing."
+We're only two weeks into the season and the Sabres' newly minted $80 million man Jack Eichel is already voicing his displeasure, telling The Buffalo News that he's "sick of losing."

 The Coyotes are already onto their third starting goaltender: 21-year-old rookie Adin Hill.
 It's looking like another long winter in the desert.